Kallandis/svsInvitationBot/README.md

 * `CONFIRM_MAYBE_WARNING_HOURS` : Number of hours before the event that users who signed up as "MAYBE" should be reminded (set to 0 to never send reminder)
 * `SEND_{HELP, ERROR}_TO_DM` : Flags to determine if `help` and `error` messages should be sent to the user's DM
 * `BUG_REPORT_CHANNEL_ID` : Channel ID that bug reports logged with command `bug` are sent to (optional)

+The channels in `MAIN_CHANNEL_ID_LIST` can be in different servers, but all servers must have an admin-role with the *same name*.

 ## Running the bot
 If this is your first time running the bot, first populate `globals.py` with the necessary variables, then run `reset_db.py` to create the databases